Teen accused of stealing vehicle with 2-year-old inside, Kentwood police say - NewsBreak

 Community invited to finish painting Bike Friendly Kalamazoo mural

-PORTAGE, Mich. — A mural to encourage bike ridership and promote bike safety is to be completed and unveiled to the community Saturday 1 p.m. to 5 p.m.
+PORTAGE, Mich. — A mural to encourage bike ridership and promote bike safety is to be completed and unveiled to the community Saturday.
 The community is also invited to help finish painting the mural, located near Lovers Lane and Centre Avenue in Portage.
-The...
+The massive 17 by 58-foot painting...

 The comeback kid: Toys "R" Us returns to West Michigan Macy's stores